Wilmer Flores Player Props: Giants vs. Reds

 Reds Pitching Rankings

-- The Reds have the 26th-ranked team ERA among all MLB pitching staffs (4.80).
+- The Reds' 4.83 team ERA ranks 26th across all league pitching staffs.

-- Williamson makes the start for the Reds, his 11th of the season.
-He is 1-2 with a 5.01 ERA and 38 strikeouts in 46 2/3 innings pitched.
+- Reds pitchers combine to give up 128 total home runs at a rate of 1.3 per game (fifth-most in the league).

-- The left-hander last appeared on Thursday, July 6 against the Washington Nationals, when he threw three scoreless innings while giving up one hit.
+- The righty last appeared on Friday against the Milwaukee Brewers, when he went six innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.